aws-samples/amazon-rekognition-id-verification-sample-with-amplify/README.md

 ## Identity Verification with Amazon Rekognition

 > [!WARNING]
-> This repository is archived.
-Try [AWS Samples - Rekognition Identity Verification](https://github.com/aws-samples/rekognition-identity-verification) instead.
+> This repository is archived and no longer maintained.
+It may no longer work, or refer to third-party libraries with known problems.
+We suggest [AWS Samples - Rekognition Identity Verification](https://github.com/aws-samples/rekognition-identity-verification) as an alternative to this sample.

 This sample, built using [AWS Amplify](https://aws.amazon.com/amplify/), is meant to showcase recommended flows when using [Amazon Rekognition](https://aws.amazon.com/rekognition/) for Identity Verification.
 There are two key components in this sample: